anycable/docs.anycable.io/docs/quickstart.md

 anycable-plus cable create my-app --public --wait
 ```

+The last command prints your cable's WebSocket URL and broadcast URL.
+The
+steps below work the same for a hosted server: use those two URLs in place
+of the `localhost` ones (and skip running `anycable-go`).

 ## Any backend (standalone pub/sub) {#any-backend}

 In standalone mode AnyCable handles connections and message delivery on its own.